Mkhzoumi/taskmaster/README.md

 #### lab28 changelog:
 + add a recycle view to show the tasks dynamically in home page.

+#### lab29 changelog:
++ a data base added, the data now is stored in the database.
++ added a click functionality on the tasks on main page to navigate you to task details page.
++ when adding a new task from add task page the task will be stored in the data base.

 ## here are some screens of the application